Changing Your Career

 Oftentimes, a career change means having to take on third level education in the form of a university degree or a course.
 There can be a number of practical issues that can make this a challenge.
 If you’re working full-time and you need to continue working, it can be a major challenge to balance class time and assignments with your career.
 Degrees are expensive and catered to full-time students, not working professionals or career changers.

 It’s no surprise that traditional learning isn’t for everyone; it might not suit your learning style, and it can be draining on your time.
 University degree content is often out of date, and curriculum decisions can take years before they’re put into action.
 If you’re changing your career then you want a course that’s industry-aligned; when you graduate you want to be prepared to walk into a job.

 An Industry-Driven Solution

-Our university credit rated Diploma in Software Development is perfect for career changers.
+Our university credit-rated Diploma in Full-Stack Software Development is perfect for career changers.
 It’s a flexible, online programme with one on one mentorship from industry practising software developers, so students can learn from anywhere in the world.